HMS Swiftsure (1903): Armour

 The Swiftsures' armour scheme was roughly comparable to that of the Duncan class.
 The waterline main belt was composed of Krupp cemented armour (KCA) 7 in thick.
 It was 8 ft high of which 5 ft 3 in was below the waterline at normal load.
 Fore and aft of the 2–6 in oblique bulkheads that connected the belt armour to the barbettes, the belt continued, but was reduced in thickness.
 It was six inches thick abreast the barbettes, but was reduced to two inches fore and aft of the barbettes.
 It continued forward to the bow and supported the ship's spur-type ram.
 It continued aft to the steering gear compartment and terminated in 3 in transverse bulkhead.
 The upper strake of 7-inch armour covered the ship's side between the rear of the barbettes up to the level of the upper deck.
 The upper deck casemates were also protected by 7-inch faces and sides, but were enclosed by rear 3-inch plates.
 The 7.5-inch guns on the main deck were separated by 1 in screens with .5 in plating protecting the funnel uptakes to their rear.
 A longitudinal 1-inch bulkhead divided the battery down its centreline.

 The turret faces were 9 in thick and their sides and rear were 8 in thick.
 Their roofs were two inches thick and the sighting hood protecting the gunners was 1.5 in thick.
-Above the upper deck the barbettes were 10 in thick on their faces and eight inches on the rear.
+Above the upper deck the barbettes were 10 inches thick on their faces and eight inches on the rear.
 Below this level they thinned to three and two inches respectively.
 The conning tower was protected by 11 in of armour on its face and eight inches on its rear.
 The deck armour inside the central citadel ranged from 1 to 1.5 inches in thickness.
 Outside the citadel, the lower deck was three inches thick and sloped to meet the lower side of the belt armour.

 Construction and service

 Pre-World War I

 Swiftsure was ordered by Chile as Constitución and laid down by Armstrong Whitworth at Elswick on 26 February 1902 and launched on 12 January 1903.
 She was completed in June 1904 and commissioned at Chatham Dockyard on 21 June 1904 for service in the Home Fleet.
-Under a fleet reorganization in January 1905, the Home Fleet became the Channel Fleet.
+Under a fleet reorganisation in January 1905, the Home Fleet became the Channel Fleet.
 She collided with her sister ship on 3 June 1905 and suffered damage to her propellers, sternwalk and aft hull.
 The ship was refitted at Chatham Dockyard in June–July 1906.
 Swiftsure was briefly placed in reserve at Portsmouth Dockyard from 7 October 1908 until 6 April 1909 when she was recommissioned for service with the Mediterranean Fleet.
 The ship was reassigned to Home Fleet on 8 May 1912 until she was given a lengthy refit from September 1912 to March 1913.
 Swiftsure was recommissioned on 26 March and assigned as the flagship of the East Indies Station.